TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 *Note: in every component on the dashboard there is a small help icon.
 This opens a help message with details about that components.*

 #### Register an OTAA Device

 The Things Network supports the two LoRaWAN mechanisms to register devices: activation by personalization (ABP) and over the air activation (OTAA).
 In this workshop, we use OTAA.
+This requires you to register your device with its unique DevEUI in The Things Network Dashboard.

-##### Get the unique node EUI
+##### Get Your Device EUI

-To activate our device, we need to know its unique identifier, called the device EUI.
-The device EUI is hard coded by Microchip into the LoRa module.
-This address is used to register the Node in The Things Network database.
-The device EUI can be retrieved from the node with the `Get-Device-Info.ino` sketch.
+To activate your device, we need to know its unique identifier, called the Device EUI or DevEUI.
+The DevEUI is hard coded by the manufacturer, in this case Microchip, into the LoRa module.
+This DevEUI is used to register the node in The Things Network for identification.
+The DevEUI can be retrieved from the node with the **device-info** sketch.

-1. In the Arduino IDE, open: **File > Examples > TheThingsUno > Get-Device-Info.ino**
+1. In the Arduino IDE, open: **File > Examples > TheThingsUno > device-info**
 2. Upload sketch without modification.
-3. Click **Sketch > Verify/Compile**
+3. Click **Sketch > Verify/Compile** (Arduino says *Done compiling*)
-4. Click **Sketch > Upload (Arduino says Done uploading)**
+4. Click **Sketch > Upload** (Arduino says *Done uploading*)
 5. The Arduino IDE will give feedback when you verify or upload the code to a board.
 It should look similar to this:

 ```
 Sketch uses 9,656 bytes (33%) of program storage space.
 Maximum is 28,672 bytes.
 Global variables use 1,253 bytes (48%) of dynamic memory, leaving 1,307 bytes for local variables.
 Maximum is 2,560 bytes.
 ```

-The Things Uno talks to the computer over the Serial Port.
-The data that is send is displayed with the Serial monitor of the Arduino IDE.
-Using the Serial monitor makes it possible to monitor the proceedings of the Things Uno.
+The Things Uno talks to the computer over a serial port.
+The data that is send is displayed with the **Serial Monitor** of the Arduino IDE.
+Using the serial monitor makes it possible to monitor the status of The Things Uno.

-Open the serial monitor in the Arduino IDE: press the Serial monitor button or press **Crtl + Shift + M**.
+Open the serial monitor in the Arduino IDE: go to **Tools** > **Serial Monitor**.

-You should now be receiving data on the Serial Monitor
+You should now be receiving data on the serial monitor, which prints something like this:

 ```
 Device Information